-41 See generally SPARROW, supra note 37.
+41 See generally Sparrow, supra note 37.

-the end, its approach underscores a certain tension that would arise if one were to embrace the project of building a national security state with the capacity to advance American geopolitical interests while simultaneously rejecting the broad legislative delegations and robust federal administration used to belster that capacity.
-It is talling per federal administration used to bolster that capacity.
+the end, its approach underscores a certain tension that would arise if one were to embrace the project of building a national security state with the capacity to advance American geopolitical interests while simultaneously rejecting the broad legislative delegations and robust federal administration used to bolster that capacity.
 It is telling, perhaps, that it became feasible for a President to herald the end of the "era of big government" only after the close of the Cold War.42 In the ensuing years, citizens have nonetheless remained exposed to complex cross-border threats from states and nonstate actors, and they routinely expect their government to manage external risks.43 History suggests that the efforts of lawyers and policymakers to frame the discussion of these threats will drive, in no small measure, how Americans govern the complex administrative machinery that implements their laws.